 These two majestic cats epitomize the beauty of the African savanna and are among the finest safari sights.
 But when you spot the spots, how can you tell if it’s a leopard or a cheetah?
 This article tells everything you need to know.

-After you’ve been on an African safari it’s relatively easy to find the difference between cheetah and leopard.
+After you’ve been on an African safari it’s relatively easy to find the differences between cheetah and leopard.
 If you’re lucky you’ll spot one in the open, devoid of its camouflage.

 There’s also a heart-stopping moment when you catch sight of a leopard or cheetah in the high grass.
 They move elegantly, slowly.
-Then in a dramatic moment they set after their prey.
+Then in a dramatic moment, they set off after their prey.

 Which one was it?
-This article ensures you can identify leopard from cheetah and already look like a pro when you turn up on safari.
+This article ensures you can identify a leopard from a cheetah and look like a pro when you turn up on safari.

 Here are the major differences between cheetahs and leopards: